 Inbox zero in Aftertone is earned, not pretended.
-Your inbox can only be cleared when every task in it is either scheduled on your calendar, moved to a future date, assigned to a project, or deleted.
+Your inbox can only be cleared when every task in it is either scheduled on your calendar, planned for a future date or deleted.
 Tasks left floating keep the inbox open.
 When you genuinely clear it, the wallpaper unblurs.

 What counts as clearing the inbox